en flag +1 214 306 68 37

 Salesforce Case Management, by itself, doesn’t solve this problem.
 Unexpected, right?
 However, Salesforce Service Cloud (part of which Case Management is) offers a feature for making your customer service accessible – Omni-Channel.
 Not only it supports a wide range of channels: calls, web forms, web chats, mobile app chats, social media (Twitter, Facebook, Instagram, Sino Weibo, Google+), etc., all these channels are easily integrable with Salesforce (for instance, through email-to-case or web-to-case mechanisms), which means you can work with all of them within the platform.
 So, no tool switching anymore.
 This feature boosts department performance since any inquiry from any channel can be easily converted into a case and routed to the right agent, which contributes to faster resolutions.

-However, your customers may be centered around social media that OOTB Salesforce Service Cloud doesn’t support.
-Example: your company is very active on YouTube, and your customers leave a lot of comments under your videos.
+However, your clients may be centered around social media that OOTB Salesforce Service Cloud doesn’t support.
+Example: your company is very active on YouTube, and your clients leave a lot of comments under your videos.
 It would help to identify whether any of the comments are potential cases, and, thus, bring them into Salesforce for a speedy resolution.
 In such cases, customizations are needed.

 Problem Dos (2).
 Losing sight of cases or not knowing the solutions